etherlinkcom/docs/docs/building-on-etherlink/bridging-fa.md

 The process of bridging FA tokens is similar to the process of bridging tez, as described in [Bridging tez (XTZ) between Tezos layer 1 and Etherlink](./bridging-xtz).
 In short, the bridge uses tickets to send tokens from the source network to the target network.

+### Contracts

+The bridging process relies on smart contracts that convert tokens to [tickets](https://docs.tezos.com/smart-contracts/data-types/complex-data-types#tickets) and transfer the tickets between Tezos and Etherlink.
+These contracts are an implementation of the [TZIP-029](https://gitlab.com/baking-bad/tzip/-/blob/wip/029-etherlink-token-bridge/drafts/current/draft-etherlink-token-bridge/etherlink-token-bridge.md) standard for bridging between Tezos and Etherlink.

+Each FA token needs its own copy of these contracts to be able to bridge the token:

+- **Ticketer contract**: Stores tokens and issues tickets that represent them
+- **Token bridge helper contract**: Accepts requests to bridge tokens on layer 1, uses the ticketer contract to get tickets for them, and sends the tickets to Etherlink
+- **ERC-20 proxy contract**: Stores tickets and mints ERC-20 tokens that are equivalent to the FA tokens in layer 1

+Examples of these contracts and tools to deploy them are available in the repository https://github.com/baking-bad/etherlink-bridge.

 ### Depositing tokens from layer 1 to Etherlink

 The process of bridging FA-compatible tokens from layer 1 to Etherlink (also known as depositing tokens) follows these general steps: